 The “PUD” District in this ordinance is an overlay zone which may be used in conjunction with any of the standard residential, commercial or industrial zones.
 Although the specific conditions within this district are predetermined, the location of a proposed district must be carefully reviewed to assure that these conditions can be met.
 A development plan shall be submitted by each applicant for “PUD” zoning in accordance with the provisions and conditions that follow.

 SECTION 2.
 PERMITTED USES.
-All uses, however such uses, must be approved as shown on the development plan as specified in the regulations.
+All uses, however such uses must be approved as shown on the development plan as specified in the regulations.

 SECTION 3.
 GENERAL PROVISIONS.